Kreusada/ppfl/README.md

-# PPF - Python Package Finder Library
+# PPFL - Python Package Finder Library

 This project is home to a command line interface used to search PyPi for various projects.